dev-protocol/protocol/docs/WHITEPAPER.md

 The life cycle of Dev Protocol begins when a create a Market Contract.

-Market Contract allows non-economic property owners to generate their own Property Contract.
+Market Contract allows Internet asset owners to generate their own Property Contract.

-When non-economic property owner issues a Property Contract mapped to their property, they own 100% of those tokens.
+When Internet asset owner issues a Property Contract mapped to their property, they own 100% of those tokens.
 This balance will change when they transfer them to others.

 The Property Contracts are ERC-20 compliant, so you can transfer them at will.
 In the future, we hope to create a decentralized exchange where you can list Property contracts when you issue them.